Department of Medicine

 - Advanced training for fellows in interventional nephrology

-- Since the program's inception in 1966, the UW Health transplant team has
+- Robust transplant exposure: since the transplant program's inception in 1966, the UW Health transplant team has

 performed more than 8,000 kidney transplants, making it one of the